MA Mentor Program Wood Architecture

 Application deadline for the winter semester is September 30th

-The selection interviews with Prof. Stephan Birk and Prof. Florian Nagler will take place in early April and early October.
+Prof. Stephan Birk and Prof. Florian Nagler will make their selections at the beginning of April and October.

 The selected applicants will be notified in writing.